k4sh4n1/research/proposal.md

 ## Preliminary results

 As a proof-of-concept, an MQL5 code on platform MetaTrader5 is developed.
 Hilbert-Huang Transform (HHT) approach is employed to carry out the frequency spectrum analysis.
 HHT is particularly useful for non-linear and non-stationary signals.
-HHT is applied to seismic signals.
-Here HHT is applied to financial timeseries.
+HHT is commonly applied to seismic signals, here HHT is applied to financial timeseries.

 Some specifics of the proof-of-concept code are: